JBarrada/maus_board/README.md

 ---

 ### Supported ESCS
-Any ESC that supports an external telemetry wire will work.
+Any ESC that supports an external telemetry wire will work (BLHeli32 or AM32 firmware).
 It also must have a 5V BEC that can provide at least 3A to power the Pi and board.

 Recommended ESC: https://www.amazon.com/dp/B0CPXXPPFH

+### Configuring the ESC
+AM32 ESC firmware is initally intended to be used for drones, so it will require a little bit of configuration before it can be used with this project.
+The easiest way I found to configure the ESC is to connect it to a Betaflight flight controller since it provides a passthrough interface for configuring the ESC.

+I saw [this little board on Amazon priced around $11](https://www.amazon.com/dp/B0CCXGFSB3/) that claims it can configure AM32 ESCs but I don't know how it works or how to use it.
+If you end up getting on please contact me so I can help out and update this documentation.

+TODO CONFIGURATION

 ---